A Quilt Concert Series #1 participant will receive a free package of English Paper Piecing Made Modern, Lucy Boston templates.

 My helper/model is my granddaughter, Reese.

-Thank you for for reading this post.
+Thank you for reading this post.
 Feel free to sign up for my newsletter.

-They will not flood you inbox.
-I only send newsletters when I have something that helps you achieving maximum productivity with minimum wasted effort.
+They will not flood your inbox.
+I only send newsletters when I have something that helps you achieve maximum productivity with minimum wasted effort.

 Thank you to Cassandra and Lylissa for featuring English Paper Piecing Made Modern.